-The Special User Info Field Flag subfield is always set to 0 in an EHT variant Common Info field, indicating that a Special User Info field is included in the Trigger frame that contains the EHT variant Common Info field.
+The Special User Info Field Flag subfield is always set to 0 in an EHT or UHR variant Common Info field, indicating that a Special User Info field is included in the Trigger frame that contains the EHT or UHR variant Common Info field.

+B56-B62 of the EHT variant Common Info field are EHT Reserved and set to all 1s.

+The DRU/RRU Indication subfield indicates whether distributed RU (DRU) or regular RU (RRU) transmission is solicited in each 80 MHz frequency subblock.
+The format of the DRU/RRU Indication subfield is defined in Figure 9-B (DRU/RRU Indication subfield format).
+If UL BW is 20 MHz, 40 MHz or 80 MHz, then B1-B3 in the DRU/RRU Indication subfield are reserved.
+If UL BW is 160 MHz, then B2-B3 in the DRU/RRU Indication subfield are reserved.
+To solicit a UHR TB PPDU using DRU transmission in an 80 MHz frequency subblock, the corresponding bit in the DRU/RRU Indication subfield is set to 0.
+Otherwise, it is set to 1.

+B0 B1 B2 B3

+Bits: 1 1 1 1

+Figure 9-B—DRU/RRU Indication subfield format

+B60-B62 of the UHR variant Common Info field are UHR Reserved and set to all 1s.

 The Trigger Dependent Common Info subfield in the Common Info field is optionally present based on the value of the Trigger Type field (see 9.3.1.22.6 (Basic Trigger frame format) to 9.3.1.22.13 (NFRP Trigger frame format)).

 9.3.1.22.3 Special User Info field